-Definition of Key Result Areas
+What is Key Result Areas (KRA's)?

-KRAs in organization differ based on the type of business, however there are some similarities across industries.
+Key Result Areas in organization differ based on the type of business, however there are some similarities across industries.
 Profitability, customer satisfaction, and employee engagement are the primary motivators for most leaders.

 - Optimized advertising of vacancies